 If you have been following personal finance blogs or the news these recent weeks, you have probably heard a lot about yield curve inversion.
-But do you know what it really is?
+But do you know what it is?
 Should we panic and sell all our shares?
-Is a recession starting?
+Is a recession starting because of this event?

 And what will happen after such an event?
 Is the recession already upon us?
 Should we sell anything and get out of the market?
 The most important thing is to see what we should do, now that the yield curve in the U.S. is inverted.

 And we know that the yield curve will invert again in the future.
 So, it is important to understand how we should react to these events.